 The Loaves and Fishes is a Ministry that provides a hot meal on Wednesday nights from October through April for those in need.
+Meals are served at the St. Celestine Worship Site of St. Mother Theodore Guerin Parish.

 Meals are provided by cooking teams who plan, purchase, cook, serve, and clean up.
 All meals are prepared on-site according to health department sanitation standards.
 Teams usually arrive at the serving sites at 5 PM to begin meal preparation.
 Serving begins at 6:30 and continues until 7:30 PM.